marek-hanzal/puff-smith/client/README.md

 ## Client Application

-This is a Vapers Dream default (reference) client application.
+This is a Puff Smith default (reference) client application.